Search

 The Centurion Lounge

-Located in Terminal B, the Centurion Lounge is accessible to those with an American Express Platinum Card, Business Platinum Card, and Centurion Card.
-This lounge offers a business center, an elegant dining area, comfortable seating, and multiple TVs.
-The menu, curated by chef Cédric Vongerichten of NYC’s Wayan, features vegetarian and vegan dishes.
-I particularly enjoy the craft cocktails here.
+Also in Terminal B, this lounge is accessible to American Express Platinum, Business Platinum, and Centurion cardholders.
+It has a business center, an elegant dining area, and a menu curated by chef Cédric Vongerichten of Wayan fame.
+The craft cocktails here are a personal favorite.

 The Chase Sapphire Lounge

-Chase Sapphire Reserve card members have access to the Chase Sapphire Lounge.
-This space includes a work area, nursing room, family room, and wellness center offering facials, meditations, and rest pods.
+Chase Sapphire Reserve card members can access this lounge.
+The space includes a work area, a family room, and a wellness center with facials, meditations, and rest pods.

 The United Airlines United Club

-The United Airlines United Club features an open layout with views of the tarmac, an Illy coffee machine for your pre-travel caffeine fix, a food bar, and plenty of seating to help you unwind.
+This lounge has an open layout with great views of the tarmac.
+It features an Illy coffee machine for that essential pre-travel caffeine fix, a food bar, and plenty of seating to help you relax.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.